Mansfield Memorial Museum

 52 figures were designed, carved and painted in Mansfield, Ohio.
 This beautiful carrousel will bring back memories. $1/one ride.
 Groups receive 15% discount on Gift Shop purchases.
 Excludes food/sale items/ride tickets.

 The Carrousel District will feed you, entertain you and bring culture and joy to your life!
-Browse for antiques at Carrousel Antiques, look for Jack and the Beanstalk at Main Street Books.
+Browse for gifts and antiques at Mansfield Antiques Gallery.
 What Goes Around Thrift Shop offers upscale items for purchase.
 Enjoy local artists’ work at Elements of Art, grab a lottery ticket or cigar at Mansfield’s oldest newsstand City News.
 How about a new pair of shoes at Crowe’s Shoes or Bootlife.
 Browse through Studio 19 or Bankz Salon for beauty products or a pastry at Buckeye Bakery or Blackbird Bakery.
+Sip coffee at Relax It’s Just Coffee or a lovely cup of tea at 3rd Cup Tea.
 Beautifully restored Victorian-age buildings with tin ceilings, oak floors, ornate iron fencing, secluded courtyards and the feel of yesteryear.
-Restaurants include Coney Island Diner, Coney Island Inn, City Grille, Uncle John’s, Two Cousins’ Pizza & Athena Greek Restaurant.
+Restaurants include Coney Island Diner, Coney Island Inn, City Grille, Uncle John’s, Two Cousins’ Pizza, Hudson and Essex, Reindeer Grill & Athena Greek Restaurant.

 Mansfield Fire Museum

 Packed with firefighting history from the bucket brigade through internal combustion powered fire engines.
 Includes reproductions of a turn-of-the-century fire station, fire trucks and displays of equipment.
 Donation.